This post may contain affiliate links.

 We took our Jeep to a dealer that already had the part in stock for the installation.
 Some dealers we called had never even heard of it while others were familiar.
 This can be a complex and time-consuming installation requiring soldering wires into the existing wiring kit.
 So this isn’t an ideal DIY project.
 We wanted the job to be done by a dealer experienced with the process to ensure a successful install.
 Having an experienced shop would also reduce the number of labor hours for the job.

 The cost, including parts and labor, came to about $450.
 This also included mounting a toggle switch in the console between the seats and a 10 AMP fuse that goes under the hood.
-We recommend you call around to a few Jeep dealers to find one that is familiar with both the part and the wiring kit install to ensure it is done properly and time efficiently.
-This is the system that we referred to above that drains the battery if being towed more than three hours.
+We recommend you call around a few Jeep dealers to find one familiar with both the part and the wiring kit install to ensure it is done properly and time efficiently.
+This is the system that we referred to above that drains the battery if it is being towed for more than three hours.
 That is also what increased our interest in having a braking system (Invisibrake) that charges the battery while the Jeep is being towed.

 How long does it take?